kieran-ohara/dotfiles/README.md

 # dotfiles

 Here are dotfiles.
-There are many other dotfiles like them, but these are my dotfiles :yellow_heart:.
+There are many others like them, but these are my dotfiles :yellow_heart:.

-## Install

-Clone the repo, and run `$ ./install.sh`.